DOAJ/doaj/README.rst

-Portality - everything you need to build a web frontend.
+Portality - a web frontend based on elasticsearch by default.

 Install